andrewmcloud/consimilo/README.md

 ### Querying a forest with strings, files, or feature-vectors and calculating similarity

 consimilo will dispatch to the correct query function based on query type (string, file, collection of features).
+There are 3 similarity functions available for use: `:consine`, `jaccard`, & `hamming`.

 ```clojure
 (def similar-items (consimilo/similarity-k